It's IP Decision Day! Now What?

-Join us for the IP Bound: The Launch Virtual Series!
-Follow @pepperdineip to stay up to date, and keep an eye on your email for an invitation to connect with your group and get to know your Faculty-in-Residence at an upcoming virtual event.
+Join us for the IP Bound: The Launch!
+Follow @pepperdineip to stay up to date, and keep an eye on your email for an invitation to connect with your cohort and get to know your Faculty-in-Residence at an upcoming event.

 If You Didn't Get In

 We know this is tough.
 But remember, 1 out of 3 students don't get into their first choice program, so you're not alone!
 First things first: give yourself some time to process.
 Adjusting expectations can be hard, but this doesn't necessarily mean you won't be able to go abroad - it just means you might need to be more flexible about where or when you go.

 When you're ready to move forward, we really encourage you to come to our session for waitlisted students so you can learn about your options (check our Calendar page for details).

 At the Waitlisted Students Information Session, we'll go over options like switching your application to another program or remaining on the waitlist for your current program.
 If you can't make the session, feel free to review the information on our Next Steps page or connect with us virtually if you have questions.
 The recording of the session will also be available on our website.